Meng0616/Meng0616.github.io/_pages/about.md

 Openings
 ======
-We are always looking for self-motivated students with solid mathematical background and research interests in system identification and its application in automatic control.
+I am always looking for self-motivated students with solid mathematical background and research interests in system identification and its application in automatic control.
+More information can be found [here]()

 For more info
 ------